patrickoser/social-app/README.md

     which in turn keeps load times manageable.

 Working on:
+    Posts need to have a link over the username of the person who created the post, that takes you to there profile.

+    need a default profile pic for when one is not added.

     Make sight responsive, so when you get close to the width of a mobile device the nav links shift to the bottom and the currentuserinfo shifts to the top or along the bottom too.